 Whenever working with tape devices, check that on the machine where the device is physically attached, the ARSM service is up and running under Local System account.
 Remember that both Windows Agent and Storage Node can work with ARSM service, but at least one of them is also required on the machine.

 Also do not forget to check that the tape device is supported and is not blocked by other software.
-See Acronis Backup & Recovery 11/11.5: Tape Support for more information.
+See Acronis Backup Advanced: Tape Support for more information.

 Complete all steps before proceeding to collect information step.

-Download the latest drivers from device vendor site for the OS in question, delete the device from Device Manager, re-detect it, and if it is not detected correctly automatically, install the downloaded drivers manually.
+Download the latest drivers from device vendor site for the necessary operating system, delete the device from Device Manager, re-detect it, and if it is not detected correctly automatically, install the downloaded drivers manually.